OpenTermsArchive/contrib-versions/Runescape/Privacy Policy.md

 Privacy Policy

-Version 0.5
+Version 0.6

-Date December 30, 2019.
+Date June 25 2020

 Introduction

 Jagex respects your privacy and is committed to protecting your personal data.
-This privacy policy will inform you as to how we look after your personal data when you play our games, visit our website (regardless of where you visit it from) or otherwise access any of our products and services and tell you about your privacy rights and how the law protects you.
+This privacy policy will inform you as to how we look after your personal data when you play our games, visit our website, access our mobile platform (regardless of where you visit it from) or otherwise access any of our products and services and tell you about your privacy rights and how the law protects you.

 The General Data Protection Regulation (EU) 2016/679 (“GDPR”) is a regulation in EU law on data protection and privacy for all individuals within the European Union (EU) and the European Economic Area (EEA).
 It also addresses the transfer of personal data outside the EU and EEA areas.
 The GDPR aims primarily to give control to citizens and residents over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the EU.
+The Data Protection Act 2018 (“DPA 2018”) sets out the framework for data protection law in the UK.
+It updates and replaces the Data Protection Act 1998 and came into effect on 25 May 2018.
+It sits alongside the GDPR, and tailors how the GDPR applies in the UK - for example by providing exemptions.
+It also sets out separate data protection rules for law enforcement authorities, extends data protection to some other areas such as national security and defense, and sets out the Information Commissioner’s functions and powers.

 1\.
 Important information and who we are PURPOSE OF THIS PRIVACY POLICY

-This privacy policy aims to give you information on how Jagex collects and processes your personal data through your use of our games, whether through our websites or through your mobile device, including any data you may provide when you sign up to play any of our games, subscribe to our newsletter, purchase a product or service or take part in a competition or a survey.
+This privacy policy aims to give you information on how Jagex collects and processes your personal data through your use of our games, whether through our websites or through your mobile device, including any data you may provide when you sign up to play any of our games, subscribe to our newsletter, purchase a product or service, engaging with our customer support team or take part in a competition or a survey.

 This website is not intended for children under 13 years old and we do not knowingly collect data relating to children under 13 years old.